about child sexual abuse

 All forms of child sexual abuse are a profound violation of the human rights of the child and a crime under law.

 Below you will find statistics about child sexual abuse and information about the effects, indicators and prevention of child sexual abuse.

-In at least 90% of child sexual abuse cases, the offender is known to the family4.
+In up to 90% of child sexual abuse cases, the offender is known to the family.4

 Effects of Child Sexual Abuse

 Children and young people who have been sexually abused can suffer a range of psychological and behavioural problems, ranging from mild to severe, both in the short and long term.
 These effects vary depending upon the circumstances of the abuse, the child’s developmental stage, responses to the child's disclosure and the level of support the child receives in the disclosure's aftermath.
 Children who are supported and believed when they disclose abuse are less likely to endure long term negative impacts.
 Learn more about responding to disclosures.

 - Increased illness, body aches or other physical complaints